Campaign ROI analysis: how to prove your marketing efforts

 - Top of Funnel: How many total people were touched by this campaign?

-- MQL Stage: Of those, how many met your firmographic or demographic criteria and showed interest? (“They raised their hand.”)
+- MQL Stage: How many met your criteria and raised their hand?

 - SQL Stage: Did sales qualify them as genuinely great potential customers?